Revealing economic facts: LLMs know more than they say: Using LLM embeddings to infer statistics

 \subsection{Cross-validation}

 Figure \ref{fig:bars} compares the performance (Spearman correlation) of the text output to the baseline LME learned on the embeddings of the completion prompt and the generic prompt.
-The variables are ordered by decreasing performance of the text output.
-LME based on the completion prompt performs better than LME on the generic prompt in all datasets except the US firms data, where both perform equally well on most variables.
+The variables are ordered by decreasing performance of the text output.\footnote{See Table \ref{tab:tab_cv_all} for a tabular representation of the results including a measure of uncertainty, which we omitted from these charts to improve legibility.} LME based on the completion prompt performs better than LME on the generic prompt in all datasets except the US firms data, where both perform equally well on most variables.
 We therefore focus on the completion prompt in the following analyses.

 LME beats the text output most of the time.
-The performance advantage of LME increases with the decreasing performance of the text output.
+The performance advantage of LME increases with decreasing performance of the text output.
 On more common variables, such as population, or unemployment rate, the text output performs as well as, or better than, LME.
 On less common statistics, however, such as the proportion of mortgages that are at least 90 days delinquent (US counties) or the number of government employees (German districts), LME performs substantially better.
-The results are similar when choosing Pearson correlation as the performance metric, as shown in Figure \ref{fig:bars_pearson} in the Appendix.
+The results are similar when choosing Pearson correlation as the performance metric, as shown in Table \ref{tab:tab_cv_all} and Figure \ref{fig:bars_pearson} in the Appendix.

-Next we test whether we can improve the performance of LME by reducing the dimensionality of the embeddings using a PCA before training LME.
-For our two key datasets, US counties and US firms, Figures \ref{fig:performance_pca_US_spearman} and \ref{fig:performance_pca_yahoo_spearman} in the appendix respectively show that LME usually performs best without applying a PCA.

-We also compare the performance by layer and see that across the key datasets, embeddings from the 25\textsuperscript{th} layer perform better on average than those from earlier or later layers (Figure \ref{fig:by_layer} in the appendix).
-However, the differences in performance are small with the exception of the lower performance when using layer 5, the earliest layer we examine.
-Table \ref{tab:tab_cv_all} presents the cross-validation results numerically for all of the datasets.

 \ww{.32}